matatk/agrip/audioquake/BUILD.md

 Building AudioQuake
 ===================

+**Note:** currently this file does not explain how to build the user and development manuals, because this process is Mac-specific, though we are working on making it cross-platform as we have the rest of the build process.

-AudioQuake can be built into a stand-alone application for Mac or Windows (which does not require the user to install either it, or anything else, in order to run).
+AudioQuake can be built into a stand-alone application for Mac or Windows.
+This can be run directly by the user, without having to install anything.

-The build process is simple and similar whether you are on a Mac or Windows.
+The build process is fairly simple (though compiling the engine on Windows takes some time to set up) and similar whether you are on a Mac or Windows.
 However, before you can run your first build, you need to set up your development environment.
 The instructions for this depends on which platform you are using.

 Please note that builds are platform-psecific, i.e. if you build on the Mac, you will get a Mac version of AudioQuake; if you build on Windows